CaryWill/COL/README.md

 - [x] No template, no config file(single config code are small, we can ignore it, and template code are normally authored by author named fed? but lock file can be large)(excludes package-lock.json, yarn.lock... files using git pathspec magic)
 - [x] shell args with dynamic authors length, not $3, $4, but iterate over $@(use git config user.email instead)
 - [x] nested folder, only first level dir will be searched for now
-- [ ] nested folder, but if it contains whitespace, it'll not work right
+- [x] nested folder, but if it contains whitespace, it'll not work right
+- [ ] backup git origin before change incase changed origin is not right